 The four-part naming convention used for the FE Nautilus Scripts is explained on a FE Nautilus Scripts NAMING CONVENTION page.

-Be aware of the warnings and considerations posted on the FE Nautilus Scripts DESCRIPTION page.
+Be aware of the 'file safety/usage' considerations (no worries) posted near the bottom of the FE Nautilus Scripts DESCRIPTION page.

 List of Links to the CODE of 'LinuxHELPS' scripts:

 End of the List of Code-Links.

 How the code samples are presented

 Use the list-of-links (above) to go directly to the source code images.

 Click on a script name to see the script code.

 You can use the 'Back' button of your web browser to return to this page.